phalcon-orphanage/docs/en/reference/tutorial-invo.rst

 Providing an ACL list
 ^^^^^^^^^^^^^^^^^^^^^
-In the previous example we have obtained the ACL using the method $this->_getAcl().
+In the above example we have obtained the ACL using the method $this->_getAcl().
 This method is also implemented in the Plugin.
 Now we are going to explain step-by-step how we built the access control list (ACL):

 .. code-block:: php